Get involved. Gain experience. Be successful.

 Women in Information Systems is an organization dedicated to enhancing women's professional preparation to lead successful careers in the field of information systems through networking, career exploration seminars, and professional development workshops.
 Our primary goals are to raise awareness of women in the field and enhance women's ability to excel in the field.
 We meet once a week and dues are $15 a semester or $25 for the whole year.

-Women in Sports is the number one voice and leading resource at Ohio University for female undergraduate and graduate students looking to enter the sport industry.
+Women in Sports is the number one voice and leading resource at Ohio University for female graduate students looking to enter the sport industry.
 The goal of the Women in Sports is to enhance the development and growth of women in the sports industry by providing information about issues, challenges, and opportunities in the sports industry.
-Adviser: Dr. Heather Lawrence-Benedict, firstname.lastname@example.org.
+Advisor: Christina Wright, firstname.lastname@example.org.